 These resume writing tips will help you to create a resume for landing a job teaching abroad.
 What details to include and not include in your resume is a critical aspect of securing an international teaching position.

 If you have ever applied for a new teaching post, you will understand the importance of having a quality resume.
 A resume is the first impression a school representative will get of you.
-Usually, the school will decide whether to interview a candidate or not, based solely on a resume and cover letter.
+Usually, the school will decide whether to interview a candidate based solely on a resume and cover letter.

-When applying to be an international teacher include the following things in your resume:
+When applying to be an international teacher, include the following things in your resume: